Battle of Wittenweiher: Course of battle

-Follow
+Aftermath

 Since there was no reinforcement for Breisach, the situation of the fortress became more and more desperate.
 The rations now served the besiegers, who were also supplied with ammunition.

 After receiving 5,000 men reinforcements by Guillaume de Lamboy in autumn, Götzen tried again to supply the fortress.
 In October, he tried to approach Breisach from the south while Duke Charles of Lorraine did the same from Alsace.
 Bernhard managed to intercept both, first the Duke of Lorraine at Thann, then Götzen at Breisach who had already started to attack the besiegers.
 Without further hope of relief, the most important imperial fortress in southwest Germany capitulated on December 17, 1638.

 According to contemporary reports, the large ditch, which today marks the boundary between Nonnenweier and Wittenweier, is said to have turned blood-red as a result of the battle.
 That's why it is still called the Blood Ditch today.
 In August 2009, a memorial plaque was erected there to commemorate the battle.